WChamorro/simple_dobot_me6_ROS2_driver/README.md

 - Verify that the robot workspace is clear before enabling motion.
 - Start new velocity-control tests at low speed.
 - Do not use software stop commands as a replacement for the physical emergency stop.
+- After pressing the emergency stop, **release it physically before running `/dobot/recover`**.
+- Keep `dobot_e6_driver` running during the recovery procedure.
-- After an emergency stop, verify the robot state before enabling motion again.
+- After recovery, verify the robot state before enabling motion again.
 - Do not automatically resume a previously paused trajectory after an emergency stop.
 - Make sure the suction gripper is released before normal shutdown when appropriate.